-When I talk about email marketing, the first thing most people claim is that they get too much email.
+When I talk about email marketing, the first thing most people claim is that they get too many emails.
 While that’s probably true, it’s still one of the most powerful ways to engage potential customers.

-The key word to look at in the definition of spam though is “indiscriminately.”
+The keyword to look at in the definition of spam though is “indiscriminately.”
 It means “in a random manner” or “in a way that does not show care or judgment.”
-Creating a customer-centric email strategy that focuses on adding value to the reader will have a much less likelihood of being considered spam.
+Creating a customer-centric email strategy that focuses on adding value to the reader will have a much lower likelihood of being considered spam.

 Here are five ways to create a non-spammy email marketing program that effectively supports the sales process.